ZuzannaLe10/SuRF3RkA.github.io/README.md

 Frameworks: React, Angular, Bootstrap – I quickly build interactive and modern apps. ⚛️📱

-Backend: PHP, MySQL, FastAPI – I also handle databases and backend solutions. 🔧🗄️
+Backend: PHP, MySQL – I also handle databases and backend solutions. 🔧🗄️

 Other: Python, Java, C++ – I'm not afraid to code in multiple languages! 🐍☕💻